SonarSource/sonar-secrets-pre-commit/README.md

 # SonarSecrets CLI Pre-Commit Hook

 > [!WARNING]
-> The pre-commit hook in this repository is deprecated and and will be archived.
+> The pre-commit hook in this repository is deprecated and will be archived.
 >
 > Please use the [sonarqube-cli](https://github.com/SonarSource/sonarqube-cli) instead.
 >